Introduction

 |

-the good caving, then walked up to the saddles above Las Conchas
+experiments.
+After the good caving, then walked up to the saddles

-but immature speleological features.
-We turned back after exploring
+of interesting but immature speleological features.
+We turned back

 Back down the hill, and then visited Pedro at La Verde Purón to show him our latest LED lights and exchange news.